-Depending on the time and situation, some styles of leadership are more effective than others - and some aren't effective at all…anytime!
+Depending on the time and situation, some leadership styles are more effective than others - and some aren't effective at all…anytime!
 Here are examples of the different leadership styles I've experienced.
 Have you worked under any leaders using these styles?

 When it is difficult to appreciate the journey…

 Without question, working under leaders can be challenging at times.
 During my career, I worked under some very compassionate leaders who empowered me.
 I appreciated them and the lessons they taught me that undoubtedly changed the course of my life.
 In retrospect, I did not always appreciate all of the leaders I worked for, but I did my best to accept their leadership role even when I didn't respect them.
-Most often, I agreed with the direction they took, but when I didn't agree, I accepted it, recognized the process, and learned something, good or bad about the situation.
+I often agreed with the direction they took, but when I didn't agree, I accepted it, recognized the process, and learned something good or bad about the situation.
 Those types of lessons will stay with you forever if you are open to absorb them.
 You can learn from everyone you encounter.
 Even the opportunity to participate in a process you don't necessarily agree with can profoundly influence your holistic understanding of leadership.
 Don't let these opportunities go to waste.
 Be present, observe, and learn from all situations.

 The benefits of leading with compassion

 More recently, when speaking and consulting on the topic of leadership and emotional intelligence, I've been focusing a great deal on the benefits of leading with compassion.
 Some believe that compassionate leadership is the most effective.
 Individuals often have mixed reactions to this concept: they see compassion as a fluffy word and not descriptive of a strong leader.
 Leading with compassion, however, is not just about being nice or kind to others.
 It is about being sincere, genuine, and authentic in your interactions with others.
 It's about inspiring others to want to work with you.
 In turn, it opens the door to compassionate leadership.